Petrux25/ansible-test/roles/ssl_role_esxi/tasks/README.md

 ## Known limitations

+- Certificate Sign Request limitation

+It is important to highlight that this automation requires the SSL certificate to originate from a very specific workflow.
+The Certificate Signing Request (CSR) must be generated directly from vCenter, either through the vCenter UI or via PowerCLI commands (e.g., `New-VIMachineCertificateSigningRequest`).
+This step is critical because it ensures the corresponding private key is created and stored locally on the host.
+The automation script installs the public certificate and relies on the host already possessing the matching private key.
+Furthermore, when having the CSR signed by a Certificate Authority (CA), it is vital to use a valid Certificate Template, this ensures the certificate is issued with the required Extended Key Usages (EKU), such as "Server Authentication" and "Client Authentication", for full compatibility.
+Using a certificate generated externally (where the private key does not reside on the host) will cause the replacement step to fail.

+Example: Generating a CSR using PowerCLI

+The following PowerCLI script demonstrates how to generate a CSR for a specific ESXi host managed by a vCenter Server.

+To comply with the automation's requirements, the Certificate Signing Request (CSR) must be generated from the ESXi host itself.
+This ensures the private key is created and stored on the host, which is essential for the certificate replacement process.

+The following PowerCLI script demonstrates how to generate a CSR for a specific ESXi host managed by a vCenter Server.

+* Procedure

+Step 1: Connect to your vCenter Server
+Open a PowerShell terminal with the VMware PowerCLI module loaded and connect to the vCenter Server that manages your ESXi host.

+Connect-VIServer -Server 'vcenter01.local.com' -User 'administrator@vsphere.local' -Password 'YourPassword'

+Step 2: Define the Certificate Details

+Create a hashtable with the information for your certificate.
+The CommonName is the most critical field and must match the Fully Qualified Domain Name (FQDN) of your ESXi host.

+Get the ESXi host object from vCenter

+$targetHost = Get-VMHost -Name 'esx01.yourdomain.com'

+Define all the subject details for the certificate

+$esxRequest = New-VIMachineCertificateSigningRequest `
+    -VMHost $vmhost `
+    -Country "US" `
+    -Locality "San Francisco" `
+    -Organization "My Company" `
+    -OrganizationUnit "PowerCLI" `
+    -StateOrProvince "California" `
+    -CommonName "esx01.yourdomain.com"

+Step 3: Save the CSR to a File
+The generated CSR is a block of Base64-encoded text.
+Save it to a .pem or .csr file.
+This is the file you will submit to your Certificate Authority (CA) for signing.

+$esxRequest.CertificateRequestPEM | Out-File "C:Users\certs\esx01.csr.pem" -Force

+After completing these steps, you will have the esx01.csr.pem file ready to be signed.
+Once your CA returns the signed certificate, ensure it includes the full chain of trust and use that file as the input for the esxi_cert_path variable in the Ansible role.

 - vSphere Distributed Switches

 It is important to consider that the host's management network, including its primary VMkernel adapter, must be configured on a vSphere Standard Switch.
 This automation won't be able to remove the ESXi host from vCenter if the management network is on a vSphere Distributed Switch (VDS), as it does not handle the VDS migration.
 Attempting to run this on a VDS-managed host will require manual intervention.

 ## Variables